joaoplm/refactoring/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+To run the model you will need the following requirements:
+1) RapidMiner 5.3 or higher
+2) ckjm 1.9
+3) The XML file with the RapidMiner model process
+4) The train and test datasets csv files

 ```
 Give examples